 Industry Specific Career Guides

-Let's use an industry like Teaching as an example.
-Many students go through high school and college and know they want to be a teacher.
+In this guide, we have built numerous career profiles for many industries.
+All are very different.
+In an industry like Teaching, many students go through high school and college and know they want to be a teacher.
 The reasons for becoming a teacher are subjective, but typically teachers enjoy helping students learn and communicating different learning experiences to help students, among others.
 Rarely is the actual salary a heavy motivator in becoming a teacher.
 However, many teachers want to earn as much as possible in their field.
 So if you know you want to be a teacher, you can see which teaching fields tend to pay more.
 This guide helps record the highest paying teaching degrees - something no other site on the web does!

 We only used teaching as an example - we focus on many different industries and will continue to add filtered areas as we grow the website.